jonny-wg2/jonny-wg2.github.io/_customer_stories/erate.md

 ---
-title: erate
+title: eRate
-subtitle:
+subtitle: subtitle here
-description: Working Group Two is a software company building a telco core network.
+description: Working Group Two is a software company pioneering the path of a new telco network.
-featured_image: /images/wgtwo-landscape-hvit-logo.png
+featured_image: /images/customer-stories/erate.png
 ---
 {% include header-customer-stories.html %}